jhdrn/myra/README.md

 ### useReducer

-An alternative to `useState` for more complex state logic.
-Works the same as React's `useReducer`:
+An alternative to `useState` for state transitions described by a reducer.
+Pass the reducer and its initial state, then dispatch actions to update the state:

 ```tsx
 type Action = { type: 'increment' } | { type: 'decrement' }